mikaelsundell/3rdparty/readme.md

 ### Python3 native Mac ###

-Python3 version, include and library directories are preferred and ship with Xcode.
+Python3 version, include and library directories are preferred and shipped as a part of the AppStore XCode installation.

 ### Install Qt ###